Hip-hop culture: Legacy

-Having its roots in reggae, disco, funk and soul music, hip hop has since expanded worldwide.
+Having its roots in disco, funk, jazz, R&B and soul music, hip hop has since expanded worldwide.
 Its expansion includes events like Afrika Bambaataa's 1982 releasing of Planet Rock, which tried to establish a more global harmony.
 In the 1980s, the British Slick Rick became the first international hit hip hop artist not native to America.
 From the 1980s onward, television made hip hop global.
 From Yo!
 MTV Raps to Public Enemy's world tour, hip hop spread to Latin America and became a mainstream culture.
 Hip hop has been cut, mixed and adapted as it the music spreads to new areas.

 Early hip hop may have reduced inner-city gang violence by providing an alternative means of expression to physical violence.
 However, with the emergence of commercial and crime-related gangsta rap during the early 1990s, violence, drugs, weapons, and misogyny, were key themes.
 Socially and politically conscious hip hop has long been disregarded by mainstream America in favor of its media-baiting sibling, gangsta rap.

 Black female artists such as Queen Latifah, Missy Elliott, and MC Lyte have made great strides since the hip hop industry first began.
 By producing music and an image that did not cater to the hyper-sexualized stereotypes of black women in hip hop, these women pioneered a revitalized and empowering image of black women in hip hop.
-Though many hip hop artists have embraced the ideals that effectively disenfranchize black female artists, many others choose to employ forms of resistance that counteract these negative portrayals of women in hip hop and offer a different narrative.
+Though many hip hop artists have embraced the ideals that effectively disenfranchise black female artists, many others choose to employ forms of resistance that counteract these negative portrayals of women in hip hop and offer a different narrative.
 These artists seek to expand ways of traditional thinking through different ways of cultural expression.
 In this effort they hope to elicit a response to female hip hop artists not with a misogynist lens but with one that validates women's struggle.

 For women, artists such as Missy Elliott, Lil' Kim, Young M.A. and others are providing mentorship for new female MCs.
 In addition, there is a vibrant scene outside the mainstream that provides an opportunity for women and their music to flourish.